 - For: Kids just starting to learn about art.

-- Why: To champion the ideas of trying, trying again, doing your own thing, and that all art is subjective.
+- Why: To champion the ideas of trying, trying again, and doing your own thing.

 5. Mix It Up by Herve Tullet